InnerSourceCommons/InnerSourceLearningPath/trusted-committer-article.md

   which is not part of the contributors departments domain.
 In this case, the TC should engage in discussion with the contributors manager and lobby for an alternative decision.
+- In summary, as a TC, you need to be strategic and work within the degrees of freedom afforded by your company when advocating for the communities needs.
 - Other examples
     - Advocating the need for required hardware/software
     - Making sure the community gets public credit for their work